gaurav-kamti/rishta-radar/README.md

-# Rishta Radar - Collaborative Quiz App
+# PartnerScan - Collaborative Quiz App

 A collaborative quiz application where User1 creates a shareable link and User2 takes the quiz, with results automatically sent back to User1.